moukthika-vuyyuru/CMPE-255/assignment-1/README.md

 ### Medium Article

 I have published a Medium article detailing the entire process and findings of this data mining task.
-You can read the article here: [Link to Medium Article](https://medium.com/@moukthikareddy.vuyyuru/harnessing-gpt-4-for-netflix-userbase-analysis-a-prompt-driven-adventure-728c12b178b3)
+You can read the article here: [Medium Article](https://medium.com/@moukthikareddy.vuyyuru/harnessing-gpt-4-for-netflix-userbase-analysis-a-prompt-driven-adventure-728c12b178b3)

 ## Task 2: Generating a Visual Studio Code Project with GPT-Engineer